Bellevue 2044 - Housing

 Leaving Bellevue behind

-by Callieanne2002, over 1 year ago
+by Callieanne2002, about 2 years ago

 My grandparents move to Bellevue in the 1940’s when people in Seattle thought they were crazy to move all the way over there to the sticks.
 Clearly the city is not longer a suburb in the sticks.
 My grandfather owned a building that housed his jewelry store and a sporting goods store on the property where Lincoln Square now stands.
 My parents married and, before I was born, moved their lexpanding family back to Bellevue from Seattle.
 I have lived her my whole life until the last 3 days.
 My parents bought there first home in the neighborhood behind Larsen...
 Continue reading